ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 where ``<platform>`` is ``hera``, ``orion``, ``hercules``, or ``gaeac6``.

-If the command runs without issue, override messages, experiment details, and "0 errors found" messages will be printed to the console, similar to the following excerpts:
+If the command runs without issue, this script will print override messages, experiment details, and "0 errors found" messages to the console, similar to the following excerpts:

 .. code-block:: console